Questions To Ask Before Installing CCTV Cameras

 In case you are recording it an offsite server or to the cloud, then it really depends upon the storage you have.
 From our experience, that is often about a week however some may allow you to have up to about a month’s worth of footage stored.

-Does CCTV cameras work during power cut?
+Do CCTV cameras work during a power cut?

 The thing is, security cameras need connection (power supply) whether battery or electricity; any one of those.
 So, when power cuts happen, make sure that you have installed a UPS to ensure the continued monitoring of your cameras.